When we meet

 About once a term we have a Service for All Ages, when the children stay in and we learn together as a church family - young and old.

 We’d love you to stay on after the service for coffee in the church centre.

 For more information please contact the congregation leader Pete Wilkinson

 Many students come to the 11.45 service, but all ages and stages are welcome!

 It only takes place during the university terms and is a mix of vibrant praise, life-changing Bible teaching and loving community.

 Each week we have an informal lunch together (only £3) after the service during which there is a chance to catch up with one another and occasionally to have some input from the front, including grilling the speaker about that morning’s sermon!
 Come along and see if you want to make the 11.45 your home.

 The City Congregation is our newest congregation, and we aim to reach people who live in our city with the good news of Jesus.

-St Ebbe's Church is surrounded by the urban poor.
-In our parish we have one of the most deprived council estates in Oxfordshire, two hostels helping people get off the streets and addictions, and many people sleeping rough.
-The City Congregation has a the primary aim of reaching such people in our city with the love and good news of Jesus.
+The parish of St Ebbe's includes one of the most deprived council estates in Oxfordshire, two hostels which help get people off the streets and beat their addictions, and many people sleeping rough.
+The City Congregation has the primary aim of reaching such people in our city with the love and good news of Jesus.